Updated: 2 days ago

 Pre-heat your oven to 375'F.

-Note: if you are cooking with bacon and not triple mix, ensure you chop and cook the bacon now before proceeding.
-You'll want to cook your pieces of bacon for about 6-8 minutes, until they are lightly browned.
-Set aside.
+Note: if you are cooking with bacon and not triple mix, ensure you chop and cook the bacon first before proceeding.
+You'll want to cook your pieces of bacon for about 6-8 minutes, until they are lightly browned and then set aside.
 You can use the bacon fat to cook your meat...

-Add meat (or triple mix if you are by-passing the previous step) to the heated pan, stirring occasionally.
+Add triple mix or meat to the heated pan, stirring occasionally.
 While it is cooking, take time to cut your vegetables into small bite size pieces, this should take you no more than eight to ten minutes.

 The meat should be almost cooked through at this point and the potatoes will be reaching boil.
 Adjust the temperature on the potato pot and allow them to continue to boil and to cook through.